ObliviousAI/enclave_workshops/README.md

 1. What are secure enclaves?
 2. What types of enclaves are there? ( and a brief history of the domain)
 3. How do we write software to deploy to an enclave?
-  a.
-How to manage access control.
+  * How to manage access control.
-  b.
-How to allowlist outbound connections.
+  * How to allowlist outbound connections.
-  c.
-How to make enclaves configureable.
+  * How to make enclaves configureable.
 4. How do we configure and deploy a secure enclave?
 5. How can we securely connect to an enclave?